KDE/digikam-doc/post_processing/expo_blending.rst

     The Exposure Blending Ready to Edit the Stacked Image

 Hit the **Preview** button to see the blended photo in the preview pane.
+If you move the mouse over the preview canvas, a toolbar must appears on top left corner to **Zoom In**, **Zoom Out**, and **Zoom to Fit** on the image.

+If you are not satisfied with the **Preview** result, you can tweak the available **Enfuse Settings** on the right side. where you will found the following options:

+    - **Automatic Local/Global Image Features Balance (Levels)**: Set automatic level selection (maximized) for pyramid blending, i.e. optimize image features (contrast, saturation, ...) to be as global as possible.

+    - **Image Features Balance**: Set the number of levels for pyramid blending.
+Balances towards local features (small number) or global features (high number).
+Additionally, a low number trades off quality of results for faster execution time and lower memory usage.
+This option is enable only if **Automatic Local/Global Image Features Balance (Levels)** is disabled.

+    - **Hard Mask**: Force hard blend masks without averaging on finest scale.
+This is only useful for focus stacks with thin and high contrast features.
+It improves sharpness at the expense of increased noise.

+    - **Well-Exposedness Contribution**: Set the well-exposedness criterion contribution for the blending process.
+Higher values will favor well-exposed pixels.

+    - **High-Saturation Contribution**: Increasing this value makes pixels with high saturation contribute more to the final output.

+    - **High-Contrast Contribution**: Sets the relative weight of high-contrast pixels.
+Increasing this weight makes pixels with neighboring differently colored pixels contribute more to the final output.
+Particularly useful for focus stacks.

+    - **Use Color Appearance Model (CIECAM02)**: Use Color Appearance Modelling (CIECAM02) to render detailed colors.
+Your input files should have embedded ICC profiles.
+If no ICC profile is present, sRGB color space will be assumed.
+The difference between using this option and default color blending algorithm is very slight, and will be most noticeable when you need to blend areas of different primary colors together.

-If you are not satisfied with the result, you can tweak the available options, including **Exposure**, **Saturation**, and **Contrast**.
-You can also exclude individual photos from the stack to improve the blending result.
-The clever part is that every time you tweak the settings and press the **Preview** button, digiKam generates a preview image which you can compare with the previous versions.
-You can then save all the generated versions, or save only the one you like most.
+ You can also exclude individual photos from the stack on the top right corner to improve the blending result.
+The clever part is that every time you tweak the settings and press the **Preview** button, digiKam generates a preview image stored on the bottom right corener which you can compare with the previous versions.
+You can then save all the generated versions, or save only the one you like most by selecting wanted preview.
+The output format to use at export stage can be set in **Save Result** settings.
+If exported file already exists, it can be overwriten or not.
+A common template file name can be also configured for the exported files.

 .. figure:: images/expo_blending_05.webp
     :alt: